HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

-# Install 200Gbps NIC host software
+# Install HPE Slingshot CXI NIC host software

-The 200Gbps NIC software stack includes drivers and libraries to support standard Ethernet and libfabric RDMA interfaces.
+The HPE Slingshot CXI NIC software stack (200Gbps or 400Gbps) includes drivers and libraries to support standard Ethernet and libfabric RDMA interfaces.
 Perform this procedure the install it.

 ## Prerequisites for compute node installs

-The 200Gbps NIC software stack must be installed after a base compute OS install has been completed.
-A list of 200Gbps NIC supported distribution installs can be found in the "Support Matrix" in the _HPE Slingshot Host Software Release Notes (S-9010)_ document.
-When those have been installed, then proceed with instructions for Installing 200Gbps NIC Host Software for that distribution.
+The HPE Slingshot CXI NIC software stack must be installed after a base compute OS install has been completed.

+A list of HPE Slingshot CXI NIC supported distribution installs can be found in the "Support Matrix" in the _HPE Slingshot Host Software Release Notes (S-9010)_ document.
+When those have been installed, then proceed with instructions for "Installing HPE Slingshot CXI NIC host software" for that distribution.

 The following RPMs should be retrieved and installed using the package manager for the distro in use (`zypper`, `yum`, or `dnf`):